 At Stirling, computing students are prepared for the employer based MSc projects and the workplace more generally through an integrated structured personal and professional development programme called ‘Lift-Off’.
 This programme covers crucial topics such as self-image, body language, interview techniques, assessment centre startegies, conflict resolution as well as CV preparation and job targeting techniques.

-This Master is a great combination of modules that will provide the core knowledge for becoming a software developer and at the same it provides the opportunity to obtain knowledge around investments and portfolio management, which is a real asset if you want to work in the financial services.
-What actually makes this master unique and a great choice for everyone that likes to challenge himself is the that you will have the time, the support and the opportunities to master both fields.
+This degree is a great combination of modules that will provide the core knowledge for becoming a software developer and at the same it provides the opportunity to obtain knowledge around investments and portfolio management, which is a real asset if you want to work in the financial services.
+What actually makes this a unique and a great choice for everyone that likes to challenge himself is the that you will have the time, the support and the opportunities to master both fields.

 My MSc gave the opportunity to meet bright mentors among my professors and achieve all my goals.
 Right now I work in JP Morgan Chase one of the biggest investment banks in the world, I also had an internship in Sainsbury's Bank (Financial Modelling) and my dissertation was a company-sponsored project from HSBC in Stirling where I had the chance to frequently visit and discuss design decisions with senior software developers and learn from their experience.
 So as far as the doors that the University of Stirling opened to me in the last 12 months are concerned, it couldn't get better than that.